FAQ’s + Policies

 For instructor and child safety, we like you either being in eyesight or earshot of your child at all times during the lesson.

-• It’s not advised to eat or drink 1-2 hours prior to swimming.
-Swimming is hard work, and it’s best to do it on an empty stomach.
+Please do not give your child anything to eat or drink at least 60 – 90 minutes prior to their swim lesson.
+They will be working hard in the water and it’s best to do this on an empty stomach.

-A few minutes before class time, please walk over and rinse-off in the shower for 30-60 seconds, washing your bottom with soap and water.
-This is a Michigan State Law.
+With a few minutes before class time, please walk over and take a rinse-off shower for 30 – 60 seconds, washing your bottom with soap and water.
+This is a Michigan State Law and must be followed.

 As the instructor finishes up the lesson, please stand at the exit point with a towel ready.
 This is a great signal to the child that class is over, and it’s time to get out.